new2cde20/Final_Project/README.md

 # Final_Project
-Repository for my final project edits.
+This final project serializes medical data for a patient/patients.